Sankt Georgen (Bayreuth): 20th century

 The Market Ordinance of 1914 prohibited cattle markets on Jewish holidays.
 However under pressure from the National Socialists, "conducting business in the Jewish language (Yiddish)" was banned in 1934.
-With the construction of the :de:Rotmainhalle, the Sankt Georgen cattle markets were relocated there in 1935.
+With the construction of the Rotmainhalle, the Sankt Georgen cattle markets were relocated there in 1935.

 In keeping with Bayreuth tradition, there were also bakers brewing beer in Sankt Georgen.
 As the last "Becknbräu" in the city, Franz Götschel (Sankt Georgen 25) practiced this double profession until 1961.
 Opposite, the Kolb drugstore operated one of Bayreuth's first two gas stations with a gas pump on the street.

 At the upper end of Brandenburger Strasse, the Royal Bavarian Councilor of Commerce Otto Rose (1839-1984) donated a sandstone fountain.
 The Rose Fountain is popularly known as the "Saubrunnen" ("sows' fountain") after the wooden drinking trough that previously existed on the site.

 In 1940, the first branch of the Municipal Savings Bank in Bayreuth was opened to the public in the building at Brandenburger Strasse 49.
 In the 1950s, the Rex cinema opened on Brandenburger Strasse.
 In the 1990s, on the Markgrafenallee, the new building for the Bayreuth District Office, which had been located on Tunnelstrasse, was built on a 1.7-hectare site.
 Groundbreaking took place on March 16, 1992, and on July 15, 1994, it was inaugurated.